openframeworks/OFXcodeMenu/README.md

 Known Issues
 ============

-When coming across static libs in addons, they will be added as absolute paths.
+When addons contain static libs, they will be added with absolute paths.
 This is due to a quirk in the Xcode API being used by OFPlugin.
 If you intend to share a project with other people, it is recommended that you re-add static libs yourself (by right-clicking in the project navigator and selecting "Add Files To (project name)...", for example).
 You can also edit the project's .pbxproj file yourself if you're feeling brave.

 Troubleshooting
 ===============